AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-permissions.md

 The following permissions are organization-level permissions:

-* **Program Create** - This permission allow users to create a new program in the organization.
 * **Repository Info Access** This tenant/organization level permission allows users to generate username, password and repository URL for access and contributing to customer project.
   * Username and password for repository access will be common across all the repos in the org, however repository URL will be unique to each program.
-  * Please see the document [Accessing Repositories](/help/implementing/cloud-manager/managing-code/accessing-repos.md) for more information.
+  * Please see the document [Source Code Repository](/help/requirements/source-code-repository.md) for more information.

 ## Terms {#terms}